Local Media Fest

 Heatherly

-Audience experiments from the Family and Independent Media Sustainability Lab!
+Three participants in LMA’s Family and Independent Media Sustainability Lab, or FIMS Lab, share valuable learnings and impacts from experiments their companies conducted to drive audience and revenue.
+Additionally, a variety of the Lab’s key takeaways will be highlighted.
 Presenter: Chase Heatherly, chief revenue officer, The Post and Courier, Charleston, S.C.
 Moderator: John Humenik, chief strategy and operations officer, Local Media Association

 Pilolli